emil0212/Aalborg-University---Projects/README.md

 # Aalborg University Semester Projects

-This folder includes all the semester projects throughout Aalborg University while studying Software Engineering.
-It includes the project folders with each of their own project descriptions.
-Credits for all the collaborators in the project and many other subjects.
+This repository contains a collection of semester projects completed by fellow students at Aalborg University and I, while pursuing our degree in Software Engineering.
+Each project folder includes a detailed description of the project, as well as credits for all collaborators and other relevant information.
+The projects contained within this repository represent the diverse range of software engineering disciplines and techniques studied during the course of the degree.

 ## License